Henry, Count of Portugal: Pact with his cousin Raymond of Burgundy

 Between the years 1096 and 1105, count Raymond, seeing that his influence in the curia regis was diminishing, reached an agreement with his cousin Henry of Burgundy.
 The birth of King Alfonso's only son, Sancho Alfónsez, was also perceived as a threat by the two cousins.
 They agreed to share power, the royal treasury, and to support each other.
 Under this agreement, which counted with the blessings of their relative, the Abbot of Cluny, (Note: "The undated text, which has come down to us through Cluny, consists of a short note sent to Abbot Hugo by means of a messenger named Dalmacio Geret, which includes a copy of the oaths that the two cousins had made at the behest of the aforementioned abbot".)
 Raymond "promised his cousin under oath to hand him over the Kingdom of Toledo and one third of the royal treasury upon the death of King Alfonso VI".
 If he could not deliver Toledo, he would give him Galicia.
 Henry, in turn, promised to help Raymond "obtain all the dominions of King Alfonso and two thirds of the royal treasury".

 Historians who date the pact closer to 1096 surmise that news of this agreement might have reached the king who, in order to counter the initiative of his two sons-in-law, appointed Henry governor of the region extending a flumine mineo usque in tagum (from the Minho river to the banks of the Tagus).
 Until then, this region had been governed by count Raymond who saw his power limited to just Galicia, thereby nullifying the terms of the pact.
 (Note: The pact between counts Raymond and Henry is reproduced in the work cited in the bibliography.)

 Other historians however have shown that the pact could not have been made before 1103, several years after the two counts had been granted their respective title, implying that their alliance must have prevailed over their hypothetical rivalry.

 After the death of Alfonso VI

-Tomb of Henry, Count of Portugal at Braga Cathedral.
+Tomb of Count Henry at Braga Cathedral.

 After Raymond's death, Queen Urraca (Teresa's half-sister) married King Alfonso I "the Battler" of Aragon for political and strategic reasons.
 Henry took advantage of the family conflicts and political unrest to serve on both sides and aggrandize his domains at the cost of the squabbling royal couple.

 Caught under siege in Astorga by the King of Aragon, then at war with Urraca, Henry held the city with the help of his sister-in-law.
 Henry died on 22 May 1112, from wounds received during the siege.
 His remains were transferred, following his previous orders, to Braga where he was buried in a chapel at Braga Cathedral, the building of which he had promoted.
 After his death, his widow ruled alone.